-Currently engaged in is defined as any use of illegal drugs during the previous six months.
+Currently engaged in is defined as any use of illegal drugs during the previous threesix months.

-• The PHA has reasonable cause to believe that any household member's current use or pattern of use of illegal drugs, or current abuse or pattern of abuse of alcohol, may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents.
+• The PHA has reasonable cause to believe that any household member1/2s current use or pattern of use of illegal drugs, or current abuse or pattern of abuse of alcohol, may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents.

 In determining reasonable cause, the PHA will consider all credible evidence, including but not limited to, any record of convictions, arrests, or evictions of household members related to the use of illegal drugs or the abuse of alcohol.
 A conviction will be given more weight than an arrest.
+A record or records of arrest will not be used as the sole basis of determining reasonable cause.
 The PHA will also consider evidence from treatment providers or community-based organizations providing services to household members.